CryptoGing/Guide/docs/gettingSetup/piPlatform/piSDK.md

 You may name the varible whatever you prefer for ease we use `Pi`.
 Now that the window has been initialized it is time to start utilizing the functions offered by the Pi SDK.

 ## Functions
-The payment function and the acess token received from the Authenticate function are covered in depth within the [Important Topics]({{ site.baseurl }}{% link docs/importantTopics.md %}#ImportantTopics) section.
+The payment function and the acess token received from the Authenticate function are covered in depth within the <a href="../../../importantTopics">Important Topics</a> section.
 Please head there for a more detailed explination of functionality, integration and use cases.

 ### Authenticate
 The Authenicate funcation will request the Pioneer's scope and retun them to the App in the form of a promise.